 The Lincoln Elementary Parent Teacher Committee is updating its By-Laws.
 The purpose of the update is to add new officers to support the PTC and to update the meeting and decision making structure of the organization.
 All parents and families are members of the PTC and are invited to review the proposed By-Laws: http://www.augustaschools.org/schools/lincoln_elementary_school/.
 Please attend the next PTC meeting on March 17, 2014, 6:00 pm, at Lincoln Elementary to participate in a discussion and vote on these proposed By-Laws.
 If you have any questions, please contact Anne Sites at firstname.lastname@example.org.
 Click here to preview the By-Laws.

 Lincoln School NECAP Data

-Our NECAP (New England Comprehensive Assessment Program) results for 2012/ 2013 are in.
+Our NECAP (New England Comprehensive Assessment Program) results for 2013/ 2014 are in.
 These are the state standardized assessments that students in grades 3-6 take yearly over math and reading.
 Students in 5th grade take a writing test in addition to the math and reading.
 We are proud to say that our students’ scores went up in both reading and math, which are looked at to determine Adequate Yearly Progress (AYP): Math 65% (up 8% points) and Reading 74% (up 7% points).
 Our writing scores dipped slightly, 51%, (down 6%).
 We are very proud of the work being accomplished at Lincoln!
 The professional development opportunities around math and writing have helped to sustain our growth.
 We will continue our focus in these areas and looking for interventions to support our students.
 Staff will also be looking closely at the released item questions to identify student misconceptions with specific skill areas to be addressed for the remainder of this year.
 Click here to check out our five year progress.
 Click here to see our AYP Report.

 Lincoln School Report Card